Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 canvasView.AddDrawable(path);
 ```

-The output of the example is as follows:<br>
+The output of the example is as follows:

 ![ShapeAandStroke_PathCommands](./media/vectorgraphics_shape_pathcommand.png)

 By using the Path, lines and Bezier curves can be drawn.
-Additionally, you can set preset list using `void AddPath(PathCommands pathCommands)` for optimal data delivery.<br>
+Additionally, you can set preset list using `void AddPath(PathCommands pathCommands)` for optimal data delivery.

 ```cs
 //generate a shape